Solid Rocket Motor Upgrade: Development

 In the wake of the 1986 Space Shuttle Challenger Disaster, in which a seal joining two solid rocket motor segments failed, destroying the vehicle and killing all 7 crew, the US Air Force was concerned about the United Technologies-built UA120 boosters used on Titan carrier rockets.
 First flown in 1965, the UA120s were built from many segments and had a heavy thrust vectoring system that sprayed dinitrogen tetroxide into the nozzle flow to deflect thrust.
 Therefore, in 1987, the Air Force and the Titan's manufacturer, Martin Marietta, issued a request for proposals for a new booster to be used on Titan.
-A fixed-price contract was awarded to Hercules Inc. and the motor was expected to be ready in 1990.
+A fixed-price contract was awarded to Hercules Inc. for the new motor.

 Numerous delays took place during development.
 Martin Marietta changed the majority of its design requirements for the SRMU between 1988 and 1990, rendering progress slow.
 The SRMU was the largest motor Hercules had ever built, and it was also its first use of HTPB binder.
 Early in development, a test segment was lost due to improper fuel casting.
 In 1990, prior to the first stacking of the motor, the crane assembling the booster dropped a segment, causing it to roll away from the test area and explode.
 One worker was killed and nine injured.
+The mishap also caused the first launch of a Titan IV with SRMU boosters to be delayed; originally, the new booster was expected to launch in 1991.
 One year later, in the SRMU's first test firing, the motor exploded upon ignition.
 The motor had to be thoroughly redesigned.
 In the meantime, Martin Marietta placed an order for more UA120 motors, as the SRMU would not be ready in time.
 At the same time, Hercules' costs severely exceeded the value of the contract it had been awarded.
 The United States Congress in 1993 directed the Air Force to provide an additional $350 million to allow Hercules to finish work on the SRMU.
 Before the end of 1994, the booster had finally been qualified for flight.

 By 1994, it had become apparent that Martin Marietta's additional order for UA1207 boosters, combined with a decline in demand for launches, was resulting in a surplus of completed Titan IV carrier rockets.
 As a result, the SRMU would not be needed until 1997.
 A total of 17 flight sets of boosters were ordered; the last were used on the last Titan flight in 2005.

 In 2000, the carbon-phenolic coated nozzle of the SRMU was redesigned.
 The new nozzle used new materials that were cleaner than those previously used, which were incompliant with new environmental regulations.